“I’m in the business of winning.”

 Members of the New York Rangers hockey team gathered in 1947 to honor Lester Patrick, who was their first manager, at Madison Square Garden in New York City.
 From left to right: Bun Cook, Ching Johnson, Bill Cook, Lester Patrick, Taffy Abel and Frank Boucher.

-In 1960 Taffy Abel attended the funeral of his good friend, Lester Patrick.
-Taffy passed away in 1964.
+In 1960 Taffy Abel attended the Canadian funeral of his good friend, Lester Patrick.